 It was important to me that none of these expressions of goodness be handled as comedy or irony, and they are seldom mute….
 Many of late and early 20th-century heavyweights – Norman Mailer, Saul Bellow, Philip Roth – are masters of exposing the frailties, the pointlessness, and the comedy of goodness…

-I found Morrison’s literary purpose quite interesting.
-We are saturated with tales dipped in betrayals, murders, revenge, rape and mindless sex, terrorism, abuses and all else everyday, after all, in books, newspapers, TV, cinema, video games.
+I found Morrison’s literary purpose refreshing.
+We are saturated with tales dipped in betrayals, murders, revenge, rape and mindless sex, terrorism, abuses and all else everyday, after all.
 It is much easier to write dark tales, partly because of the very structure of the plot, which calls for obstacles, dilemmas, and villains, partly because evil is more graphic and visual.
 It takes a skilled actor to embody a scene of forgiveness; to shot a gun, any novice can do.
 Similarly, any newbie can write a story which starts with betrayal, which leads to a thirst of revenge that culminates in murder, which then fills the protagonist with despair and makes her kill herself.
-To offer a penetrating and nuanced vision of grace, however, like Victor Hugo does in his Les Misérables, it takes an attentive, serene, generous, creative, and skillful pen.
+To offer a penetrating and nuanced vision of grace, however, like Victor Hugo does in Les Misérables, takes an attentive, serene, generous, creative, and skillful pen.

 Sin is easier to write about than grace, I suppose, because the territory is so familiar and because, too, it is of the nature of grace, when we receive it, to turn our eyes not inward, where most often writers’ eyes turn, but outward, where there is a whole world of needs to serve far greater than the need simply for another book.

-Dark tales are more visual, in other words, but they also require that the author knows that he is writing about.
+To write about grace requires that the author knows that he is writing about.
 We are afraid our writing may seem cheesy if we explore deeds of goodness in part, I believe, because these deeds are often absent from our experience of the world and from our own hearts.
-To then write about something we do not know from the inside – that is, to embody in a story the inner dilemmas, temptations, and complexities born out of grace, that we haven’t felt ourselves – we resort to stereotypes, platitudes and flat characters, to the insipid optics of good acts, and the pages do smell fakeness indeed.
+To then write about something we do not know from the inside – that is, to embody in a story the inner dilemmas, temptations, and complexities born out of grace, that we haven’t felt ourselves – we resort to stereotypes, platitudes and flat characters.
+And the pages smell fakeness indeed.

 To portray goodness is a grown-up’s challenge, in other words.
-A grown-up in skill, but, most of all, the work of a large soul: of someone that revels in goodness, bathes in it, celebrates it in others, and knows personally how difficult it is to sustain it in a cloudy world.
+Most of all, the work of a large soul: of someone that revels in goodness, bathes in it, celebrates it in others, and knows personally how difficult it is to sustain it in a cloudy world.
 This does not mean a call for flowery landscapes and unlimited naïveté; Dostoevsky was a master of motives and grace, even if his plots were dark almost to despair.
 It means however a sustained interest in visualizing goodness because we are interested in practicing it ourselves.

 So let’s finish with an example, a paragraph from Nabokov I read long ago, but which has stuck with me like few others.